-Field name Required action Special notes Volume In the Volume text box, enter the name or names of the volume to be mounted.
+Field name Required action Special notes Connect as In the Connect as text box, enter the logon ID that is used to connect and mount the defined volume.
+For Domino, select the user name for the primary user ID.
+The user ID must be configured on the System Configuration screen under the Lotus Notes user administration link.
+Password In the Password text box, enter the password that is used to connect and mount the defined volume.
+For Domino, enter the password for the primary user ID.
+Volume In the Volume text box, enter the name or names of the volume to be mounted.
 For Domino, enter a friendly name for the volume.
 Harvest To harvest mailboxes, select the Harvest mailboxes option.
 To harvest mail journals, select the Harvest mail journals option.
 To harvest all applications, select the Harvest all applications option.
 This option obtains the list of all known Domino users and their NSFs.
 It then harvests those mailboxes unless it was pointed to a single mailbox with the initial directory.
 Initial directory Enter the name of the initial directory.
 Index options Select either or both of the Index options check boxes.
 Include system metadata for data objects within containers.
 Include content tagging and full-text index.
 These options are selected by default.
-Validation To validate volume accessibility, select Validation .
+Validation To validate volume accessibility, select Validation.
 When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.
-Include directories In Include directories , specify a regular expression for included directories for each harvest (if it was specified).
+Include directories In Include directories, specify a regular expression for included directories for each harvest (if it was specified).
 These directories are defined as sets of "first node" directories, relative to the specified (or implied) starting directory, that is considered part of the logical volume.
-Start directory In Start directory, designate a start directory for the harvest.
-The start directory involves volume partitioning to break up a large volume.
-If an initial directory is defined, the start directory must be underneath the initial directory.
-For example, in the case of directories E-H, E would be the start directory and H would be the end directory.
-End directory In End directory, determine the end directory for the harvest.
-The end directory is also part of volume partitioning and is the last directory harvested.